 - Ensure a high component placement accuracy.

-- It is recommended to maintain a high preheat temperature so that the differential between the two ends is small while reflow.
+- It is recommended to maintain a high preheat temperature so that the differential between the two ends is small during reflow.

-- Minimizing the movement, during the assembly to the least possible during reflow.
+- Minimizing the movement, during the SMT assembly to the least possible during reflow.

 - Least exposure to environmental extremes such as high temperature or humidity.

-- Extended soak zone can help in balancing the wetting force on both pads before paste reaching to the molten state.
+- An extended soak zone can help in balancing the wetting force on both pads before paste reaches the molten state.

-The condition in the solder joint in which the fluid solder has not adhered intimately with at least one the components.
-Characterized by a sudden limit between the solder and the component lead or conductor.
+The condition in the solder joint in which the fluid solder has not adhered intimately with at least one of the components.
 A condition whereby a surface has contacted liquid solder, however, has had part or none of the solder holding fast to it.
-Once more, this is a phenomenon that can be related to all procedures.

 - Poor PCB finish can be one of the major reasons.
 Suppose the base metal is visible, typically this is more difficult to solder to, hence, non-wetting occurs.

 - It might also be due to soaking time being too long in the reflow process.
-Resulting in exhausting the flux prior to soldering.
+Resulting in exhausting the flux before soldering.

 - Possibly during the reflow process, the heat is insufficient, hence, the flux doesn’t get the proper activation temperature.